ageh/tool-installer/README.md

 ### `add`

-This command opens a prompt which allows you to enter a new tool entry to the configuration in case you do not want to edit the configuration file directly.
+This command allows you to easily add a new tool to the configuration without needing to edit the configuration file directly.
+It takes the name of the tool to add as an argument.

+If the name of the tool is one of the well-known tools baked into tool-installer, it will automatically be added to the configuration.
+Otherwise this command opens a prompt which allows you to enter the required information for the tool.

 ### `check`

 The `check` commands downloads the latest release information from GitHub and displays for which of the installed tools an update is available.

 By default it only checks the installed tools from the cache, but if you pass `all` as an argument it will also obtain the latest release information from all tools listed in the configuration file.

-### `create-config`

-The `create-config` command creates a valid configuration for tool-installer, containing some commonly used tools.
-It only takes a single parameter, `--path PATH` (default `~/.config/tool-installer/config.json`), which can be used to specify where tool-installer should write the generated configuration file to.
-If the specified path already exists, tool-installer will ask you if you want to overwrite that file.

 ### `delete`